Daiver/NumGrind/README.md

  - Add and test basic SGD with momentum
  - Make travis fall if tests are not passed
  - Improve mini batch selection - Done
+ - Find a way to automaticly include Eigen without adding it inside repository